Western Animation: The Dreamstone aka: The Dream Stone

 Getting Smilies Painted on Your Soul: Seems to be in effect whenever the Urpneys are given a good dream.
-The heroes also use magic to do this win the war against them in "Megattack" (and keep them that way until "The Nightmare Stone").
+The heroes also use magic to win the war against them in "Megattack" this way (and keep them like this until "The Nightmare Stone").

 Go Karting with Bowser: Spildit befriends the Urpneys a couple of times, which is usually mistaken for a kidnapping on the latter's part by the heroes.